Marco-Z/homeDictator-REST/README.md

 -------------------------------
 ### /⟨int:group_id⟩/tasks/destroy

-Given a group id encoded in the URL, it deletes the task entry from the database.
+Given a group id encoded in the URL and the following parameters as form values:
+-   `id`: mandatory, id of the task it deletes the task entry from the database.
 It returns a JSON string containing the information about the deleted task:
 -   `id` of the task
 -   `name` of the task